Thirteen Colonies: Political culture

 The colonial political culture emphasized deference, so that local notables were the men who ran and were chosen.
 But sometimes they competed with each other and had to appeal to the common man for votes.
 There were no political parties, and would-be legislators formed ad hoc coalitions of their families, friends, and neighbors.
-Outside of Puritan New England, election day brought in all the men from the countryside to the county seat to make merry, politick, shake hands with the grandees, meet old friends, and hear the speeches—all the while toasting, eating, treating, tippling, and gambling.
+Election day brought in all the men from the countryside to the county seat or town center to make merry, politick, shake hands with the grandees, meet old friends, and hear the speeches—all the while toasting, eating, treating, tippling, and gambling.
 They voted by shouting their choice to the clerk, as supporters cheered or booed.
-Candidate George Washington spent £39 for treats for his supporters.
+In Virginia candidate George Washington spent £39 for treats for his supporters.
 The candidates knew that they had to "swill the planters with bumbo" (rum).
 Elections were carnivals where all men were equal for one day and traditional restraints were relaxed.

-The actual rate of voting ranged from 20% to 40% of all adult white males.
-The rates were higher in Pennsylvania and New York, where long-standing factions based on ethnic and religious groups mobilized supporters at a higher rate.
+Voting was voluntary, and typically about half the men eligible to vote turned out on election day.
+Turnout was usually higher in Pennsylvania and New York, where long-standing factions based on ethnic and religious groups mobilized supporters at a higher rate.
 New York and Rhode Island developed long-lasting two-faction systems that held together for years at the colony level, but they did not reach into local affairs.
 The factions were based on the personalities of a few leaders and an array of family connections, and they had little basis in policy or ideology.
-Elsewhere the political scene was in a constant whirl, based on personality rather than long-lived factions or serious disputes on issues.
+Elsewhere, the political scene was in a constant whirl, based on personality rather than long-lived factions or serious disputes on issues.

-The colonies were independent of one other long before 1774; indeed, all the colonies began as separate and unique settlements or plantations.
+The colonies were independent of one another before 1774; indeed, all the colonies began as separate and unique settlements or plantations.
 Further, efforts had failed to form a colonial union through the Albany Congress of 1754 led by Benjamin Franklin.
 The thirteen all had well-established systems of self-government and elections based on the Rights of Englishmen which they were determined to protect from imperial interference.